| Locally the yard name was shortened to the

 provided the train is not brought to a stop by signals on the heavier

+grades.
 The goods only line from the Gabba joins the main

 passenger line to Beenleigh between Park Rd Station and Dutton Park